About this site

 In the meantime, if you have questions, comments or concerns about this site, want to help out with richard development, or just want to send encouraging words, then send me an email.

 Is this site helpful to you?
-Do you want to tip me for all the work I'm doing?
+Do you want to tip us for the work we're doing?

-I've spent a lot of time over the last few years building what you see here.
-It may not look like much, but it's done entirely in my spare time and it's a labor of love.
+We spend a lot of our free time working on pyvideo, the software the runs it and maintaining infrastructure.
+It may not look like much, but it's done entirely in our spare time and it's a labor of love.

-Donate to the tip jar and show me how much a resource like this means to you.
+Donate to the tip jar and show us how much a resource like this means to you.

 How is this site put together?